 Before we begin, there are two liturgical texts for this and the following two Sundays.
 An alternate set from Year A is often used when Catechumens are present.
 But these are the prescribed texts for the day from the Gospel of St. Luke.

-I must say that I found the first part of today’s gospel obscure.
-However, I can salvage this much: There’s a line in the first section about two catastrophes ~ incidents that are unknown to us, but then Jesus goes on to warn his hearers that if they did not repent they too would perish.
+I must say that I found the first part of today’s gospel obscure–as did our scripture scholar, William Barclay.
+However, we can salvage this much: There’s a line in the first section about two catastrophes–incidents that are unknown to us, but then Jesus goes on to warn his hearers that if they did not repent they too would perish.
 What did he mean?

 And there is a warning for us today.
 For years I’ve been imploring my readers to pray personal transformation for the sake of the transformation of our nation.
 And in the present atmosphere of our country, looking ahead to the next election, again such prayer, and Jesus’ warning is quite apropos, as is the second part of today’s gospel—the parable of the fig tree . . . .

 Barclay offers us several things to learn about this famous parable that I hadn’t realized before.

 First, the fig tree occupied a specially favored position.
 It was not unusual to see fig trees, thorn trees and apple trees in the same vineyards.
 The soil was so shallow and poor that trees were grown wherever there was soil to grow them but the fig tree had its chance, and had not proved worthy of it.

 Very often, Jesus reminded people, and by implication in this parable, that they would be judged according to the opportunities they had.

 Second, the parable teaches that uselessness invites disaster.
 The whole process of evolution in this world is to produce useful things, and what is useful will go on, while what is useless will be eliminated.
 The most searching question any of us can ask is—“Of what use were we in this world?”